Answer all the questions

 Topic: Dialogue and Address

-⭐ The phrase "Your mayoral hopeful" is directed toward Bassy, suggesting Jonsey is referring to him in the context of the mayoral race.
-It shows that Jonsey is speaking to Bassy directly.
+The phrase "Your mayoral hopeful" is directed at Bassy.
+Jonsey is referring to him in the context of the mayoral race, indicating that Jonsey is speaking directly to Bassy.

 Explanation: